madsum/CoffeeCorner/README.md

 2. If a customer orders a beverage and a snack, one of the extra's is free.

-The task was very simple.
 I tried to develop using Test Driven Development (TDD).
 Also, I have applied few known design patterns as follows:-

 **1.Builder**
 **2.SingleTone**